Information on the Freedom of Information Act

 The Freedom of Information Act

-Individuals already have the right of access to information about themselves under the Data Protection Act 1998.
+Individuals already have the right of access to information about themselves under data protection legislation.
 As far as public authorities are concerned, the Freedom of Information Act and the Environmental Information Regulations extend this right to allow public access to all types of information held.